 For the CWP Nature Recovery Plan to be successful and to deliver on its ambitions, everyone will have to work together and to take a proactive approach to biodiversity.
-This includes land managers, local communities, local businesses, universities etc. Through joint working, the Cotswold Water Park will become a much better place, empowering local communities and creating valuable opportunities for wildlife.
+This includes land managers, local communities, local businesses, universities etc. Through joint working, the Cotswold Water Park will become a much better place for both people and wildlife